ozpc99/My-Recipes/README.md

     - Replace 'database_name_here' with the name of your database.
     - Remember to include the semicolon ( ; ) at the end of the command.

-2. Repeat the steps to [Initialise the Database with Postgres](#initialising-the-database-with-postgres)
+2. Repeat the steps to [Create the Postgres Database](#creating-the-postgres-database)

 ### Committing to GitHub